Addiction Treatment Advice

 Extended care

 Extended care helps patients, especially those prone to relapse, cope with life’s ups and downs without the use of drugs or alcohol.
-Many people who are addicted to substances benefit from some form of extended care treatment, especially those who experience co-occurring disorders such as compulsive gambling, sex addiction, trauma, anxiety, grief or disordered eating.
+Many people who are addicted to substances benefit from some form of extended care treatment, especially those who experience co-occurring disorders such as compulsive gambling, sex dependence, trauma, anxiety, grief, or disordered eating.
 Extended care treatment can last from 90 days to a year or longer, depending on program structure.

 The course of extended care treatment